jpjacobpadilla/Google-Docs-To-Clean-HTML/README.md

 ### **generate_header_id_attributes(self) -> None:**

-I generally have a table of contents on my articles and to make those, you genrally need to set the location to a fragment of the article.
-This is what I use this method for.
-It will take the text inside of the h tags, replace the spaces with a dash, make all of the text lowercase, and then set that value to the `id` of the h tag.
+I generally have a table of contents on my articles, and to make those, you need to set the table of contents links to a fragment of the article.
+This is what I use this method for - It will take the text inside the h tags, replace the spaces with a dash, make all of the text lowercase, and then set that value to the `id` of the h tag.

 ### **insert_inline_code(self) -> None:**